lziq/react/README.md

 6. What is react ref?

 React ref can be used to manipulate states in react components.
-With the code in [link text](./username-age-validation/src/components/NewUser.js), we can use `useRef` to rewrite it:
+With the code in [NewUser.js](./username-age-validation/src/components/NewUser.js), we can use `useRef` to rewrite it:

 ```
 export function NewUser (props){